tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

     If you look at your changed file, you should see the changes in the master branch.

+{% include random_ad.html %}

 ## Merge the branch through a pull request

 Now let's merge the development branch into the master using a pull request workflow.
 We'll pretend that we've cloned a repo managed by engineers, and we want to have the engineers merge in the development branch.
 (In other words, we might not have rights to merge branches into the master.)
 To do this, we'll create a pull request.

+1. As before, switch to the development branch, make some updates to the content in a file, and then save and commit the changes.
+After committing the changes, click **Push origin** to push your changes to the remote version of the development branch on GitHub.
-1. In the GitHub Desktop client, while you have development branch selected, go to **Branch > Create Pull Request**.
+2. In the GitHub Desktop client, while you have development branch selected, go to **Branch > Create Pull Request**.

 	  GitHub opens in the browser with the Pull Request form opened.